BrittanyNicholeHilliard/web-module-project-redux/README.md

 1. Add in reducer cases, action creators and event handler code for the following actions:
-  - toggleFavorites : Switches the displayFavorites state value between true and false.

-  ----> need to do: When displayFavorites is true, the favorite button does not show on the Movie page.
+  - toggleFavorites : Switches the displayFavorites state value between true and false. need to do: When displayFavorites is true, the favorite button does not show on the Movie page.
   - addFavorites: Adds in a new movie object into the favorites list.

   - removeFavorite: Removes a movie Object from the favorites list with an id passed in.

 ### Stretch goals
 - It makes sense to not allow the user to favorite an item if favorites is not displayed.
 Add in means for the favorite button to ONLY display if displayFavorite is true.
+DONE
 - Right now, you can favorite the same movie multiple times.
 Change the addFavorite action to only add in a new favorite if it doesn't already exist.
 - Add in the ability to remove a movie from the favorites list if that movie is removed from our main movie list.
 - Style to your heart's content ❤️